CraftAcademyLabs/coach-guides/weeks/week_4.md

 ### Head Coach: Oliver
 ### Assistant coaches: Faraz, Thomas
 Let's be strict with the support protocol AND who is giving support.
 Communicate who is in charge in morning scrum AND on Slack.
+We need to make sure the understand the importance of component testing with jest/enzyme!

 ### Guide
 - **Monday:** (React)